 Permits are not transferable: Quotas and guest permits are both nontransferable.
 When using a non-transferable permit, a positive form of identification is required, with the exception of a youth under the age of sixteen (16).
 The sale or purchase of any quota permit or guest permit is strictly prohibited under all circumstances.

-Similar to Florida Turkey Season Dates and Zones, Turkeys are all large, domesticated birds, indigenous to the united states.
-It is distinguished by its white plumage as well as a bare wattled neck and head.
-It has brownish feathers with buff-colored functions on the tail and also on the tips of wings.
+Linked to Florida Turkey Season Dates and Zones, Turkeys are all large, domesticated birds, indigenous to North America.
+It is distinguished by its white plumage plus also a bare wattled neck and head.
+It's brown feathers using buff-colored functions on the tail and also on the tips of wings.